 Here’s some food for thought:

-Earnings come around every 3 months, so to get a sense of where they're going, pay attention to companies with higher-quality earnings.
-Higher-quality earnings are more consistent and sustainable.
-Look at things like revenues, inventories, accruals, and cash flow to get an idea of the overall earnings picture.
-By considering these metrics, you can easily assess earnings credibility and profitability, and identify any risks if there are any.
+Earnings come around every three months, so to get a sense of where they're going, pay attention to companies with quality earnings: earnings that are consistent and sustainable.
+Look at things like net profit and cash flow to get an idea of the overall earnings picture.
+By considering a few factors, you can quickly assess earnings credibility, and identify any risks if there are any.

-Earnings tell part of the story of a company's investment-worthiness, but sometimes the story being told is the one that management wants to tell.
-Cash flow, however, is a measure of the actual money that's available after capital expenses, isn’t as easily malleable, making it one of the best ways to tell what's lurking beneath a company's earnings.
-Free cash flow is not as easily manipulated by management and can provide you with an indication of a company's resources for investment, dividends, acquisitions, and share buybacks.
+Earnings only tell part of the story of a company's investment-worthiness.
+Cash flow is a measure of the actual money that's available after capital expenses can be one of the best ways to tell what's lurking beneath a company's earnings report.
+Free cash flow can provide you with an indication of a company's resources for investment, dividends, and acquisitions (in other words, growth).

-Management teams often offer guidance for future periods when they announce results such as sales outlook, tax rates, and other factors from the prior quarter.
-Guidance can affect share prices as much as an earnings surprise, in fact, it’s rather common for a company that reports strong guidance to see its share price rise even when its reported results miss market expectations.
+Management teams often offer guidance for future periods when they announce results such as sales outlook, revenues, and other factors from the prior quarter.
+Guidance can affect share prices; in fact, it’s rather common for a company that reports strong guidance to see its share price rise even when its reported results miss market expectations.
 Weak guidance can also affect a share, albeit negatively, even when it accompanies a positive earnings surprise.

 You’re an investor, so you should care

-Fact: investors care about earnings because they drive share prices.
-So, strong earnings often result in the share price moving up (and sadly, vice versa in certain cases).
-While a company with a rocketing share price might not be making heaps of money, the rising price means that investors are expecting a certain level of profitability in the future.
-There are, however, no guarantees that the company will fulfil investors' current expectations, so keep that in mind when you're looking for companies to invest in.
+Investors care about earnings because they drive share prices.
+Strong earnings often result in the share price moving up.
+There are, however, no guarantees that the company will fulfil investors' expectations, so keep that in mind when you're looking investment opportunities.